Health Tips

 Read the article

-Sleep better: five foolproof techniques for restful and lasting sleep
+Sleep better: five foolproof techniques for restful, long-lasting sleep

-French people aged 18 to 75 sleep on average 6 hours 55 minutes per night.
-An abnormally short sleep time, which can represent a danger to health in the medium term; nights that are too short or broken can influence the nervous system and weaken the body.
-One in three people say they are affected by sleep disorders.
-Let us add that on the road, drowsy driving is the leading cause of accidents; too short nights can represent a danger for drivers.
+French people aged 18 to 75 sleep an average of 6 hours and 55 minutes per night.
+This is an abnormally short amount of sleep, which can pose a health risk in the medium term; nights that are too short or interrupted can affect the nervous system and weaken the body.
+One in three people say they suffer from sleep disorders.
+It should be added that drowsiness at the wheel is the leading cause of accidents on the road; too little sleep can be dangerous for drivers.

 Read the article